 - Once a customer service call monitoring plan is approved, the senior person or his/her designee from the college, school, institute, operating unit, or other department or division must work with NYU IT, Technology Operations Services to develop the security measures within the customer service call monitoring plan and/or for other technical assistance in implementing a customer service call monitoring plan, such as the incorporation of an announcement into their call process that alerts callers that their calls may be monitored.

 II.
 Employees Who Handle Calls Subject to Monitoring

 Employees who are assigned the task of servicing calls that are subject to monitoring are required to:

-Call monitoring: The process of listening to, observing, or recording an employee's phone calls with customers/clients; also known as "silent monitoring."
+Call monitoring: The process of listening to or observing an employee's phone calls with customers/clients; also known as "silent monitoring."

-Service calls: An employee's telephone conversation with a customer or client to provide assistance.
+Service call: A contact center employee's telephone conversation with a customer or client to provide assistance.